LibertyCon, held each June in Chattanooga Tennessee, is unlike any literary sci-fi convention you’ve ever been to.

 ~William Joseph Roberts

-William J. Roberts is an author, and editor and publisher for Three Ravens Publishing.
+William J. Roberts is an award-winning author, editor and publisher for Three Ravens Publishing.